 The Mazama Community Club (MCC) is located at 512 Goat Creek Road, Mazama, Washington in a beautiful historic school that was built in 1921.

 There are numerous community functions at the MCC throughout the year...including the weekly Mazama Farmer's Market each Wednesday in July and August where you may buy local fruit, vegetables, honey, flowers, etc., and many hand crafted treasures.
-We also have community potlucks each quarter...and movie nights...details are posted on this site...as they are devised.
+We also frequently have community potlucks...and movie nights...details are posted on this site...as they are devised.
 Please let us know if you'd like to host a community event or help on one.

-Methow Valley residents or organizations may become members of the Mazama Community Club for only $25 a year per family or organization, please fully complete the Membership Application, which may be found on the Documents page, and mail it to the MCC.
+Methow Valley residents or organizations may become members of the Mazama Community Club for only $25 a year per family or organization, please fully complete the Membership Application, which may be found on the Documents page of this site, and mail it to the MCC.
 We'd love to have you as a member!

 Mazama (population 230) is a small village nestled in the Methow Valley in the north eastern part of Washington.
 It is 14 miles northwest of Winthrop and about 28 miles from the Canadian border.
 Mazama's town center elevation is 2,178 feet and it is located 2.7 miles south, and 4,700 feet below Goat Peak.